Czechoslovak National Council: Upgrade to Provisional Government

 During the summer of 1918, the Czechoslovak National Council made significant headway in its campaign to gain recognition from Allied governments.
 On 1 July French President Raymond Poincaré granted the Czecho-Slovaks a special diplomatic charter.
 The British government followed on 9 August with an official statement which recognized the Czechoslovak National Council “as the trustee of the future Czecho-Slovak Government”.
 The United States went a step further the next month by recognizing the Czechoslovak National Council as a de facto government.

 On 14 October 1918 Beneš formally upgraded the Czechoslovak National Council to the Czechoslovak provisional government, a move which was promptly recognized by France.
 At that time, Masaryk was designated president of the republic, Beneš was to serve as acting foreign minister and Štefánik as acting minister of war.
 This arrangement was accepted by Czech leaders in Prague who declared their independence on 28 October.
-Two days later, Slovak leaders approved their inclusion in the new Czechoslovak state at a meeting held at Turčansky Svätý Martin.
+Two days later, Slovak leaders approved their inclusion in the new Czechoslovak state at a meeting held at Turčiansky Svätý Martin.